Urology-Textbook.com

 Preoperative Patient Preparation:

-Start with a clear liquid diet 24 hours before the planned operation, this leads to an emptying of the small bowel system from solid debris.
-Permitted are clear soups, plenty of sweet drinks and high-energy tube feedings without fibers.
+Start with a clear liquid diet 24 hours before the planned operation, which leads to emptying the small bowel system from solid debris.
+Clear soups, plenty of sweet drinks, and high-energy tube feedings without fibers are permitted.
 The evening before surgery, an enema is used to clean the rectum.

-On the day of surgery: supine positioning with slight extension of the lumbar spine, perioperative antibiotic prophylaxis, general anesthesia with additional PDA, perioperative bladder catheter and nasogastric tube.
+On the day of surgery: supine positioning with a slight extension of the lumbar spine, perioperative antibiotic prophylaxis, general anesthesia with additional PDA, perioperative bladder catheter, and nasogastric tube.

 Transperitoneal Surgical Approach:

 Midline laparotomy from the xiphoid process to the lower abdomen (between the navel and symphysis) depending on the body mass index.
-Dissect the ligament teres hepatis and free the liver from the diaphragm by incision of the falciforme ligament.
-The ascending colon and caecum are mobilized by incision of the peritoneum starting laterocolic and along the small intestinal meso to Treitz's ligament.
+Dissect the ligament teres hepatis and free the liver from the diaphragm by incision of the falciform ligament.
+The ascending colon and caecum are mobilized by incision of the peritoneum starting laterocolic and along the small intestinal meso to the ligament of Treitz.
 The ascending colon and the complete mesentericum of the small intestine are detached from the retroperitoneum and displaced cranially.
 With the help of the Kocher maneuver, the duodenum and part of the pancreas are reflected to the left until the renal veins become visible as cranial borders of the dissection area.
-Careful padding of the intestinal pack, which is stored on the thorax and is regularly inspected for sufficient blood flow (ischemia due to compression/tension of the superior mesenteric vessels).
+Carefully pad the intestinal pack with moist abdominal towels and store it on the thorax; regularly inspect for sufficient blood flow (ischemia due to compression/tension of the superior mesenteric vessels).

 Thoracoabdominal Surgical Approach:

-Seldom necessary for the removal of enlarged retrocrural lymph nodes.
+Seldom needed for the removal of enlarged retrocrural lymph nodes.

 Template for Nerve-Sparing Retroperitoneal Lymphadenectomy:

-Frozen section diagnosis of the removed lymph nodes differs between centers.
-Most open surgical centers and in a few laparoscopic centers, the lymph nodes are sent to frozen section.
-If lymph node metastasis are seen, the contralateral lymph nodes are removed in the contralateral dissection field (bilateral nerve-sparing lymphadenectomy).
-In the remaining centers intraoperative frozen section is not performed; in the case of positive lymph nodes, adjuvant chemotherapy is recommended.
+The frozen section diagnosis of the removed lymph nodes differs between centers.
+Most open surgical and a few laparoscopic centers send the lymph nodes to a frozen section examination.
+If lymph node metastases are diagnosed, the contralateral lymph nodes are removed in the contralateral dissection field (bilateral nerve-sparing lymphadenectomy).
+The remaining centers do not perform intraoperative frozen section examinations; adjuvant chemotherapy is recommended in case of lymph node metastases.

 Template for left and right nerve-sparing retroperitoneal lymphadenectomy: inferior phrenic artery (1), truncus coeliacus (2), superior mesenteric artery (3), testicular artery (4), inferior mesenteric artery (5), median sacral artery (6), common iliac artery (7).
 Figure modified from Gray’s Anatomy, Lea and Febinger 1918, Philadelphia, USA.